HeikoBecker/HeikoBecker.github.io/_posts/2019-07-31-Getting-fastmath-right.md

 Any proof for Icing is always done with respect to this nondeterministic semantics.

-In contrast, our initial supiciion was that separating the nondeterminism from the proof interface would simplify reasoning.
+In contrast, our initial suspicion was that separating the nondeterminism from the proof interface would simplify reasoning.
 Thus we designed two separate semantics for Icing:
 The first one would nondeterministically apply optimizations as the current,